cartierzhou/frank.lovecch.io/thoughts/_posts/2010-08-08-a-letter-to-the-piratebay.markdown

 quote: A patriot to only the cause.
 ---

 I was in sunny Salida, CO, and trapped on the back porch of a condo I couldn't get into.
 The location of the hidden key was not known to me, and I was waiting on a phone call.
-Since there was lots of time to kill, I jumped onto the neighbor's Wi-Fi connection. `Somewhere in between downloading films and pornography`, I felt it necessary to let _Peter Sunde_, one of [http://thepiratebay.se](The Pirate Bay)'s founders, know what his battles meant to me.
+Since there was lots of time to kill, I jumped onto the neighbor's Wi-Fi connection. `Somewhere in between downloading films and pornography`, I felt it necessary to let _Peter Sunde_, one of [The Pirate Bay](http://thepiratebay.se)'s founders, know what his battles meant to me.
 File sharing and theft is more than what the title describes - it's about the battle to keep the internet open, unrestricted, and free from the limitations the money-hungry corporate sector would like to impose.
 Looking back, I'm such a dork.

 <h2>[a letter]</h2>
 To the staff of the TPB Crew: